AdamIlnicki24/AdamIlnicki24/README.md

 - If a player they want isn’t available, they can fill out a short suggestion form to request adding that player.
 Suggestions are emailed directly to the admin.
 - All other user-submitted data (teams, comments, recommendations, etc.) is stored in the database.

+## Admin Features

+- Ban users for any behavior deemed offensive (prevents them from commenting and recommending).
+- Delete comments.
+- Add players to the database.

 ## Tech Stack & Design

 - **Design (Figma)**: big thanks to [@njqnik](https://github.com/njqnik) - thanks to the polished Figma design I could fully focus on frontend, backend and deployment.